-In the Certificate Authentication section of the Orchestrators tab, check the Enabled box if you wish to support client certificate enrollment from the Keyfactor Universal Orchestrator or Keyfactor Windows Orchestrator.
+In the Certificate Authentication section of the Orchestrators tab, check the Enabled box if you wish to support client certificate enrollment from the Keyfactor Universal Orchestrator.
 In the Certificate Authentication HTTP Header field, enter the HTTP header under which the orchestrator connection proxy should send the client authentication certificate.
 Keyfactor Command uses the certificate supplied in this header to identify the orchestrator attempting to authenticate.
 In the Certificate Authentication Username and Certificate Authentication Password fields, enter the credentials for the Active Directory user configured on the proxy to authenticate the orchestrator(s) to the Keyfactor Command server.

-Keyfactor Configuration Wizard File Validation Errors and Warnin gs · l· Application Pools Virtual Directory KeyfactorAgents - Database Application Pool Keyfactor 💌 Service Reenrollment į, Email Template For Submitted CSRs Corp Web Server v2 Keyfactor Portal CA For Submitted CSRs corpca01.keyexample.com\CorplssuingCA1 💌 Dashboard and Reports Certificate Authenticatio n Orchestrators Orchestrator Certificate Authentication ✓ Enabled API Audit Configuration Certificate Authentication HTTP Header X-ARR-ClientCert Certificate Authentication Username KEYEXAMPLE\svc_kyforch Certificate Authentication Password ~ Verify Configuration Cancel Server: sqlsrvr05.keyexample e.com Database Name: Keyfactor Credential Type: Windows
+Keyfactor Configuration Wizard × File Validation Errors and Warnin ngs ~ Application Pools Virtual Directory KeyfactorAgents ^ Authentication Application Pool KeyfactorAgents • Database Reenrollment Service Template For Submitted CSRs Corp Web Server v2 • Email CA For Submitted CSRs corpca01.keyexample.com\CorplssuincCA1 • Keyfactor Portal Certificate Authenticatio n Administrative Users Orchestrator Certificate Authentication ✓ Enabled Orchestrators Certificate Authentication HTTP Header X-ARR-ClientCert API Audit Configuration Certificate Authentication Username KEYEXAMPLE\svc_kyforch Certificate Authentication Password •••••• ~ Verify Configuration Ca ancel Server: sqlsrvr05.keyexample e.com Database I Name: Command Credential Type: Windows

-Figure 36: Configure: Orchestrators with Client Certificate Authentication
+Figure 82: Configure: Orchestrators with Client Certificate Authentication

-20. API Tab
+21. API Tab

 On the API tab, enter the FQDN of the server hosting the Keyfactor Command KeyfactorAPI service in the Host Name field.
 This can be either the actual host name of the server on which you are installing the Keyfactor Command Services (Keyfactor API) components or a DNS alias pointing to the server.
 Select the Default Web Site in the Web Site dropdown, or other web site as desired.
-Accept the default for the Virtual Directory and confirm that the application pool for Keyfactor Command that you created earlier appears in the Application Pool dropdown.
+Accept the default for the Virtual Directory and select the application pool for this virtual directory that you created earlier in the Application Pool dropdown.
 Check or uncheck the Use SSL box as appropriate for your environment.